Eenrics/git-fem/README.md

 # Merge
 - `git merge <branch-name>` will merge the branch into the current branch
 - If the best common ancestor for the two branches is the same as the current branch, git will do a fast forward merge (no new commit is created and it won't ask for a commit message).

+# Rebase
+- rebase updates the commit where the branch originally points to.
+It will take the commits from the branch you are on and apply them on top of the branch you are rebasing on.
+Then we can fast forward merge the branch.
+- `git rebase <target-branch>` will rebase the current branch on top of the branch you are rebasing on.
+    1. checkout the latest commit on <target-branch>
+    2. play one commit at a time from <current-branch>
+    3. once finished, will update<current-branch> to the current commit sha